Weather Underground: Legacy

-Others, however, have suggested that these arguments are specious.
+Others, however, have disputed these arguments.
 Former Weather Underground member Mark Rudd admitted that the group intended to target people prior to the accidental explosion in the town house.
-"On the morning of March 6, 1970, three of my comrades were building pipe bombs packed with dynamite and nails, destined for a dance of non-commissioned officers and their dates at Fort Dix, New Jersey, that night."
 Grand juries were convened in 2001 and 2009 to investigate whether Weather Underground was responsible for the San Francisco Police Department Park Station bombing, in which one officer was killed, one was maimed, and eight more were wounded by shrapnel from a pipe bomb.
 They ultimately concluded that members of the Black Liberation Army were responsible, with whom WUO members were affiliated.
 They were also responsible for the bombing of another police precinct in San Francisco, as well as bombing the Catholic Church funeral services of the police officer killed in the Park Precinct bombing in the early summer of 1970.
+Howard Machtinger has acknowledged carrying out a bomb attack on a police station in February 1970 that resulted in injuries.

 Ayers said in a 2001 New York Times interview, "I don't regret setting bombs".
 He has since claimed that he was misquoted.
 Mark Rudd teaches mathematics at Central New Mexico Community College, and he has said that he doesn't speak publicly about his experiences because he has "mixed feelings, guilt and shame".
 "These are things I am not proud of, and I find it hard to speak publicly about them and to tease out what was right from what was wrong."

+Some former members of Weatherman (including Ayers, Dohrn, Rudd, Machtinger, and, after her incarceration, Boudin) found careers in academia after emerging from the underground.
+Ayers' relationship with Barack Obama was a source of controversy during Obama's 2008 presidential campaign.
+Boudin and Gilbert's son Chesa Boudin, raised by Ayers and Dohrn while his birth parents were incarcerated, served as Attorney General of San Francisco for three years.

+In popular culture

+The Weather Underground was the subject of the documentaries Underground (1976) and the Academy Awards-nominated The Weather Underground (2002).

+Fictional works inspired by the group's history include the novels Local Deities (1990) by Agnes Bushell, American Pastoral (1997) by Philip Roth, and The Company You Keep (2003, adapted into a film in 2012) by Neil Gordon; the David Mamet play The Anarchist (2012); and the films Katherine (1975) and Running on Empty (1988).